Jim Stephens' Gracenotes from Resource Ministries International

 Peace Be With You

 The disciples were gathered behind locked doors because they were afraid.
 They were afraid of the Jewish leaders.
 They were accustomed to Jesus leading them and it was a big adjustment to be on their own!
 Some of them had last seen Jesus in the Garden as the mob took him away.
 Some had seen from a distance as Jesus was nailed to the cross on Skull Hill.
 Some had seen Jesus cry out and breathe his last breath.
 Some had seen the soldier pierce Jesus’ side with his spear point.
 Some had seen Joseph and Nicodemus take him down from the cross and carry his dead body to Joseph’s tomb nearby.
-But none of them had seen him alive yet!
+But none of them had yet seen him alive!

 Suddenly Jesus appeared in the room and said, “Peace be with you!”
-He breathed on them and said, “Receive the Holy Spirit.
-If you forgive anyone’s sins, they are forgiven.
+John tells us “…he breathed on them and said, “Receive the Holy Spirit.
+23 If you forgive anyone’s sins, they are forgiven.
 If you do not forgive them, they are not forgiven.”
-They remembered Jesus’ earlier teaching; “If you forgive those who sin against you, your heavenly Father will forgive you.
-But if you refuse to forgive others, your Father will not forgive your sins.
-(Matthew 6:14-15 NLT)
+John 20:22-23 (NLT) Then he ate a piece of broiled fish to prove that he wasn’t a ghost!

+But don’t miss his words: “Receive the Holy Spirit!
+Forgive People!”
 Breathe in – Receive the Holy Spirit.
 Breathe out – Forgive as you have been forgiven.
 Don’t underestimate the Grace and the Power of Forgiving!

 Prayer: